BryanCloudDev/OrderComponent/README.md

 ### Continued development

-I will try to continue improving how I apply the mobile first desing in order to get practices when developing responsive websites
+I will try to continue improving how I apply the mobile first desing in order to get practices when developing responsive websites.

 ## Author